jax-ml/jax/docs/new_docs/101/index.rst

    functions of key values, with no hidden generator state.
 5. :doc:`state` — stateful computations: threading state through pure
    functions, and in-place mutation with refs, JAX's mutable array type.
+6. :doc:`errors` — common JAX errors, explained: most arise from expressing something in a way that's incompatible with tracing, so the tracing model from :doc:`transformations` is the key to fixing them.

 The second half of the story is making these computations fast: compilation with :func:`jax.jit`, sharded arrays and parallelism, and profiling.
 Those are